twiddlingbits/twr-wasm/readme.md

 The "kiss fft" library consist of one .c file and two .h files.
 I found it on github, and copied the .c/.h files into the example folder.

-This example can be launched from the local filesystem, or using a bundler and http server.
-To launch with chrome or with VS Code chrome launcher, configure similar to the section titled "Using Chrome locally to test" below.  "make" will build the files needed for local file launch.
-You can then optionally "make bundle" to bundle the files and run with the included python server script.

 <img src="./readme-img-fft.png" width="500">

 # TypeScript/JavaScript API Overview